parthivrmenon/aws_saa/16_storage_extras.md

 - has the required CPU, memory, network, SSD cache resources
 - helpful for daily NFS backups in small data centers

-## AWS Transfer Family
+## AWS Transfer
-fully managed service for file transfers in and out of AWS services like S3/EFS using traditional file transfer protocols like FTP, FTPS, SFTP
+fully managed **file-transfer** service for file transfers in and out of AWS services like S3/EFS using traditional file transfer protocols like FTP, FTPS, SFTP
+- Protocol: **FTP, FTPS, SFTP**
+- Destination: **S3, EFS**
 - you expose and endpoints that partners can use to upload/download files to to/from S3/EFS.
 - pay-per `endpoint/hour/GB`
 - store and manage user credentials within the service